Supply Chain Management

 - Admission Requirements:

-- Students must apply for acceptance into the Distribution Management and Technology major during their sophomore or junior year.
+- Students must apply for acceptance into the Supply Chain Management major during their sophomore or junior year.
 A student should have a minimum of a 2.75 GPA for acceptance into the program.
 Only a limited number of students will be accepted into the major each year.

 - Course Sequencing:

-- The Distribution Management and Technology (DMT) major is a lock-step program and the major courses should be taken in the sequence described above.
+- The Supply Chain Management (SCM) major is a lock-step program and the major courses should be taken in the sequence described above.
 The internship is guaranteed, but is only available for students who are DMT majors and earn a grade of “C” or better in MGT 3320, MGT 3325, and MGT 4333.

 - Recommended Electives: